mollie/WooCommerce/tests/qa/README.md

 	- `09-compatibility` - tests for compatibility with other themes, plugins, etc.

-	\* - folders are numerated on purpose, to force correct sequence of tests - from basic to advanced.
+	> Note 1: - folders are numerated on purpose, to force correct sequence of tests - from basic to advanced.
 Although each test should be independent and work separately, it is better to start testing from `plugin-foundation` and move to more complex tests.

-	\*\* - folders and numeration can be different, based on project requirements.
+	> Note 2: - folders and numeration can be different, based on project requirements.

 - `utils` - project related utility files, built on top of `@inpsyde/playwright-utils`.